fluxninja/aperture/docs/content/get-started/policies/applying-policies.md

 import CodeBlock from '@theme/CodeBlock';
 ```

-Aperture Policies are applied at the Kubernetes cluster where the Aperture
+Aperture [Policies][policy-concept] are applied at the Kubernetes cluster where
-Controller is running.
-Aperture Policies are represented as Kubernetes objects
+the Aperture Controller is running.
+Aperture Policies are represented as
-of kind Policy, which is a
+Kubernetes objects of kind Policy, which is a
 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 Once the Aperture Policy spec is defined, it can be applied like any other